antonfirsov/docs/2015/09-wintools11/wintools11.md

 Last week we updated the [Visual Studio tools for Universal Windows Apps](http://blogs.msdn.com/b/visualstudio/archive/2015/09/16/wintools-1-1-typescript-1-6-rtm-and-tools-for-apache-cordova-updates.aspx).
 The easiest way to get the update is within Visual Studio, under *Tools > Extensions > Updates*.
 (Also read the [release notes](https://social.msdn.microsoft.com/Forums/en-US/e9df01f6-1474-4a4e-98fc-2567591c764f/update-11-release-notes-and-installation-instructions?forum=Win10SDKToolsIssues)).

-As part of this update, we're including a new opt-in pre-release feature that will shrink the size of your app -- by removing the grey part below:
+As part of this update, we're including a new opt-in pre-release feature that will shrink the size of your app:

 ![AppSize](appsize2.png)

 In this article I'll tell you the what and why and how of this new feature.
 Then I'll tell you how it fits into the wider context -- about how improvements in .NET make their way into your UWP apps.

-UWP apps include .NET app-locally
+UWP apps have included .NET app-locally
 ===================================

-When you build a UWP app, it includes all the .NET APIs that it actually uses, app-locally.
+Until now, when you build a UWP app, it has included all the .NET APIs that it actually uses, app-locally.

 *"...
 But doesn't this get a bit big?"*